emiliobasualdo/Byzantine-Reliable-Announcement-Server/README.md

 ```

 # Run a hacker
-To simulate a hacker you can start a proxy server that can read, drop, edit and duplicate the packages sent between server and client
+To simulate a hacker you can start a proxy server that can read, drop, edit and duplicate the messages sent between the server and the client
 1. Start the server on port X
 2. Start the hacker on port Y
 3. Start the client and tell him the server is listening on port Y